ireneweng/calculator/README.md

-# Irene's Super Cool Calculator
+# Calculator
-A simple calculator tool with command-line options, a user interface, and server support.
+A simple calculator tool with command-line options, a user interface with preference settings, and server support.

 ## Overview
-This was a fun project to work on with lots of new things to figure out along the way.\
-I learned about sockets and Docker, and I also brushed up on recursion.\
-Thanks for reviewing!

 ### Requirements
 - Python 3